Volvariella bombycina: Similar species

 The combination of a silky white cap, white stem, pink gills, pink spore print, and growth on wood is characteristic of this species and make identification of V. bombycina in the field relatively easy.
 Some Pluteus species have a general similar appearance, and also produce pinkish to pinkish-brown spore prints, but they lack a volva.
 Amanita species grow on the ground and make white spore prints.
 V. pusilla has a small cap measuring 0.5–3 cm in diameter with silky fibers and short lines visible at the cap edge when moist; it grows in soil in gardens and greenhouses and on lawns.
 V. hypopithys has a medium-size white cap that is 2–5 cm in diameter with silky to scaly fibers and lacks the short lines at the cap edge when moist; it grows on the ground in woods.
 V. caesiotincta has a bluish-gray cap, while V. gloiocephala can be distinguished from V. bombycina by its smooth cap that is sticky when damp, and a white volva.

 Habitat and distribution

 Fruit bodies often grow in knotholes or clefts of trees; shown here on sugar maple.

 Volvariella bombycina is a saprobic species.
 Fruit bodies grow singly or in small groups on trunks and decayed stumps of dead hardwoods.
 Favored species include sugar maple, red maple, silver maple, magnolia, mango, beech, oak, and elm.
 It is often found in clefts and knotholes of dead or living tree trunks.
 It has been noted to fruit in the same location for several years.
 Despite its preference for hardwoods, it has been reported growing on rare instances on coniferous wood.
-An uncommon species with a wide distribution, it has been reported from Asia (Iran, China, India, Korea, and Pakistan), the Caribbean (Cuba), Australia, Europe, North America, and South America.
-It acquired protected status in Hungary in 2005, making it a legal offense to pick it.
-Variety microspora is known from Venezuela, while V. bombycina var. palmicola occurs in the DR Congo.